DepravitiesFinest/DepravitiesFinest/README.md

 <div align="center">

 ```
-Developer focused on creating anything I can think of.
+developer focused on creating anything I can think of.
 I like pushing ideas past their limits and making them work.
 (I try.)
 ```